NichtElias/AwakenedItems/README.md

 - Items that store energy get slowly recharged.
 - Curios give you "awakened item power" when equipped, making your other awakened items stronger.

+## Milestone Levels

+At some points an Awakened Item can't advance any further and will need to be reforged.
+Before it can be reforged at a soulforge, you need to achieve something specific, dependent on the item type.
+Just follow the instructions of your item, it should tell you what to do.

 ## Roadmap

 In arbitrary order.